This is the second of a three-article series looking at OSHA compliance requirements for general industry employers.

 - Lockout/Tagout Safety and Health Topic Page

-You should also consider training employees on lockout.
-This training could depend on their role in the lockout process.
+If you’re using lockout/tagout at work, you’ll need to provide training to employees on lockout, tagout, and hazardous energy control.
+This training could depend on the employee’s role in the lockout process.

 For example, training about Lockout/Tagout for Affected Employees may be suitable for some employees.